pingcap/style-guide/src/rust/traits.md

 Only implement `Index` for collection types.
 Most collections should implement `Index` and `Iterator`.
+TODO extend

 Only implement `Deref` for smart pointer types; never for general coercion.
 Most smart pointers should implement `Deref` and `Borrow`.

 `Drop` should be implemented for any types which need to tidy-up, manual destructors should never be used.
 `Drop` implementations must *never* panic, be aware of implicit panics, for example due to bounds checking in indexing.

+TODO Destructors that may block have alternatives Dtors should never fail

 `Fn`, `FnMut`, and `FnOnce` should be implemented by function-like objects which can be called (e.g., callbacks).
 Uses of these traits should be rare, usually closures or futures are a better choice than a custom callback.